Jake McCarthy Player Props: Diamondbacks vs. Guardians

 Guardians Pitching Rankings

-- The 7.8 strikeouts per nine innings put together by the Guardians pitching staff ranks 27th in MLB.

-- The Guardians' 3.84 team ERA ranks seventh among all league pitching staffs.
+- The Guardians have a 3.87 team ERA that ranks eighth among all league pitching staffs.

-- Guardians pitchers combine to allow the fifth-fewest home runs in baseball (69 total, one per game).
+- The Guardians allow the fourth-fewest home runs in baseball (69 total, one per game).

-- McKenzie (0-1) makes the start for the Guardians, his third of the season.
+- Bieber gets the start for the Guardians, his 15th of the season.
+He is 5-3 with a 3.29 ERA and 64 strikeouts in 87 2/3 innings pitched.

-- His last time out was on Saturday against the Houston Astros, when the right-hander threw five innings, surrendering five earned runs while giving up seven hits.
+- In his last time out on Sunday against the Houston Astros, the right-hander threw seven scoreless innings while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.